sillsdev/flexbridge/ReadMe.md

 1. Update the version and changelogs / release notes.

 	- Edit `GitVersion.yml` if you are making a major or minor version number jump.
 The third place digit will be incremented automatically by GitVersion
+	- Generate a new Product ID GUID in `build/WixPatchableInstaller.targets`

 	- Windows Instructions:
 		- Update the src/Installer/ReleaseNotes.md with the user-facing change information, adding another heading for the previous version